In this lesson, we’ll show you how to say “thank you” in Korean. It is one of the most important things to know when learning to speak a language.

 메시지 보내주셔서 고맙습니다 (mesiji bonaejusyeoseo gomapseumnida)

 Thank you for the message.

-99% of the time you will be speaking in the polite “-요” form of Korean rather than the formal, stuffy “-입니다” form of Korean.
-However, you should generally still use the words 감사합니다 (gamsahamnida) or 고맙습니다 (gomapseumnida) when saying “thank you” in Korean.
-The only time that you should break this rule is when you are talking to people who you are close to, such as your Korean friends.
+99% of the time, you will be speaking in the polite “-요” form of Korean rather than the formal, stuffy “-입니다 (-imnida)” form of Korean.
+However, you should generally still use the polite words 감사합니다 (gamsahamnida) or 고맙습니다 (gomapseumnida) when saying “thank you” in Korean.
+The only time you should break this rule of saying thanks is when you are talking to people you are close to, such as your Korean friends.

 정말 고마워요. (jeongmal gomawoyo)